 What impact will there be on Xinja customers?

 What this upcoming period of uncertainty does mean for Xinja is that we will be postponing the release of any new features and products until the worst of the pandemic has passed.
-You can see the revised roll out estimates on our public roadmap here.

 There are two reasons for this; firstly we don’t think it’s appropriate to be trying to sell new products and make a big marketing splash right now.
 Right now should be about keeping people safe, helping those that we can, and hunkering down till the wave passes.